 The new screen brings the Sport’s interior up to date, but the rest of the interior didn’t need changing – it’s still very practical with plenty of space in the front and enough room for two adults in the back.
 You can add a third row of seats to turn it into a seven-seater, but the rearmost seats are only really suitable for kids.
 It also has a boot that’s large and easy to load.

-Despite the Sport’s practicality, it’s also very posh thanks to soft leather seats and leather on large parts of the dash.
+Despite the Sport’s practicality, it’s also feels very upmarket thanks to soft leather seats and leather on large parts of the dash.
 Factor in expensive-looking trim pieces and a minimalist look afforded by the high-tech new infotainment system and few alternatives can match the feel-good factor of the Range Rover’s cabin.

 They also struggle to match the Range Rover Sport’s comfort.
-Its air suspension (standard on all but basic diesel models) smooths out bumpy roads and all cars come with laminated windows that keep road and wind noise to an absolute minimum.
+Its air suspension (standard on all but basic models) smooths out bumpy roads and all cars come with laminated windows that keep road and wind noise to an absolute minimum.
 All models get an automatic gearbox that changes gear incredibly smoothly – so relaxing you’re unlikely to care that a Porsche Cayenne is slightly more fun to drive.

 That’s not to say the Range Rover Sport isn’t quick.
 All models have a decent turn of speed, but you’re best off going with the 3.0-litre V6 diesel for its mixture of refinement, fuel economy and performance is the 3.0-litre V6 diesel.